The term "note" in music describes the pitch and the duration of a musical sound.

 What is the Musical Scale and the Note Letters?

 In music there are specific pitches that make up standard notes.
 Most musicians use a standard called the chromatic scale.
 In the chromatic scale there are 12 tones including 7 natural musical notes (A, B, C, D, E, F, and G) and 5 sharp/flat notes ( A#/Bb, C#/Db, D#/Eb, F#/Gb, and G#/Ab).
 They each represent a different frequency or pitch.
 For example, the "middle" A note has a frequency of 440 Hz and the "middle" B note has a frequency of 494 Hz.

-There are variations of each of these notes called the sharp and the flat.
+The variations of each of the natural notes are called the sharp and the flat.
 A sharp is one half step up and a flat is one half step down.
 For example, a half step up from C would be the C-sharp.

 What is an Octave?

 After the note G, there is another set of the same 7 notes just higher.
 Each set of these 7 notes and their half step notes is called an octave.
 The "middle" octave is often called the 4th octave.
 So the octave below in frequency would be the 3rd and the octave above in frequency would be the 5th.

 Each note in an octave is twice the pitch or frequency of the same note in the octave below.
 For example, an A in the 4th octave, called A4, is 440Hz and an A in the 5th octave, called A5 is 880Hz.

 Duration of a Musical Note